 Medical Assistance in Dying : Easy Access to Death?

 Brought into law 6 years ago, MAID continues to be a point of contention in this country.
+More than 31,000 people have received medical assistance in dying (MAiD) in Canada since then, with the number of recipients growing steadily each year.

-When Bill C-7 was initially passed the caveat to accessing the procedure was that one’s death had to be reasonably foreseeable.
+When Bill C-7 was initially passed, the caveat to accessing the procedure was that one’s death had to be reasonably foreseeable.

 Since then the law has changed and allows those with a serious and incurable illness disease or disability to access MAID.

 Critics say the law is flawed and has made it too easy for Canadians to choose death.
 44-year-old Sathya Dhara Kovac died at the beginning of October, accessing medical assistance in dying.
-She says that she didn’t have enough home care support to help her cope with her disease.
+She said that she didn’t have enough home care support to help her cope with her disease.

 Today on Context – Medical Assistance in Dying: has it become too easy in this country to die?